 Youth Ending Hunger currently has 47,110 active members in 1,901 units across Bangladesh.
 Their youth units are 1) educational institution based, or 2) community based.

-YEH leaders have engaged in several Social Action Projects since 1995.
+YEH leaders have engaged in hundreds of Social Action Projects since 1990.

 Below are some of our success stories!

 Case 1: Building Awareness on Cervical Cancer among young people

 In 2017, youth activists, led by Rukaiya Alam Moumita, launched a social action project geared towards raising awareness on cervical cancer among young people.
 The goal of this project is to decrease the rates of cervical cancers among young women in the community by increasing awareness, prevention, and access to health care.
 Student leaders have worked with the Bangladesh Cancer Society, passed out leaflets to community members, increased their social media presence, and conducted interviews with local women to ensure that their community members are adequately prepared if they, or anyone they know, contracts the disease.

 In an effort to build awareness around menstrual pads, a group of 15 youth leaders established a social action project to help young women and girls gain access to sanitary products.
 With the support of mentors and community members, Active Citizens, and The Hunger Project, volunteers were able to reach hundreds of students from the Hathazari area and not only educate both boys and girls on sanitary menstrual practices, but they also helped many girls attain sanitary pads.
 SEESAW is currently searching for sponsors that will help them supply community members with menstruation supplies that are both cost-efficient and sustainable.